FlicksDaModdle/-Studio/README.md

 ```
 - Change selected Game by using "Option -> Specify Game".
 - Integration with "Radioegor146" repo to load asset_index through "Options -> Specify AI version".
-- Exportable Assets (not all of them) with XOR/JSON support for "MiHoYoBinData"
+- Exportable Assets (not all of them) with XOR/JSON support for "GenshinOwnerBinData"
 - Togglable debug console.
 - Container/filename recovery for Assets.
 - Build AssetMap, An asset list of assets inside game files.